nightscout/nightscout.github.io/docs/vendors/railway/new_user.md

 </br>

-g) If you need to use Nightscout for more than 500 hours per month you need to upgrade your account to a Developer plan.
+g) You need to use Nightscout for more than 500 hours per month: upgrade your account to a Developer plan.
 Click on the `Starter Plan` information and select `Remove Resource Limits`.

 <img src="../img/Railway06b.png" style="zoom:80%;" />